VowpalWabbit/vowpalwabbit.github.io/_supervised/active_learning.md

 ---
-title: Active learning
+title: Active learning algorithms
 order: 1
 ---

-Active learning requires a learner to choose which examples to label given what it knows and a source of unlabeled examples.
-It is used to minimize the cost of labeling datasets in Vowpal Wabbit.
+Active learning allows a learning algorithm to choose which examples to label given what it knows and a source of unlabeled examples.
+Vowpal Wabbit provides several active learning algorithms to use that minimize the cost of labeling datasets.